syncfusion-content/uwp-docs/uwp/DataGrid/Column-Types.md

 ---
 layout: post
-title: Column Types in UWP DataGrid control | Syncfusion®
+title: Column Types in UWP SfDataGrid | Syncfusion®
-description: Learn here all about Column Types support in Syncfusion® UWP DataGrid (SfDataGrid) control and more.
+description: Learn about column types in Syncfusion® UWP SfDataGrid.
+Display and edit data using various built-in column types tailored to different data requirements.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Column Types in UWP DataGrid (SfDataGrid)
+# Column Types in UWP SfDataGrid

 SfDataGrid provides support for various built-in column types.
 Each column has its own properties and renderer to handle different types of data.